wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # create a whitespace tokenizer
    ws_tok = sm.WhitespaceTokenizer()

-By default, all the tokenizers return a bag of tokens.
+By default, all tokenizers return a bag of tokens.
 You can use the **return_set** parameter to specify if the tokenizer should return a set or bag of tokens.
 Few examples are shown below:

 .. ipython:: python